krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 # 7.4 &nbsp; Binary search tree

-As shown in the Figure 7-16 , a "binary search tree" satisfies the following conditions.
+As shown in Figure 7-16, a "binary search tree" satisfies the following conditions.

 1. For the root node, the value of all nodes in the left subtree < the value of the root node < the value of all nodes in the right subtree.
 2. The left and right subtrees of any node are also binary search trees, i.e., they satisfy condition `1.` as well.